kozmaadrian/mhast-demo/tools/forms/libs/form-ui/doc/readme.md

   - Arrays of objects (including `$ref` items) render as their own nested `form-ui-group` inline at the property position.
   - Optional `$ref` objects and arrays-of-objects are skipped in content until activated; required ones always render.

-### How the sidebar is built (ordered, in-place Add, drag to reorder)
+### How the sidebar is built (model-driven, ordered, drag to reorder)

-- `Navigation.generateNavigationItems(schema, path, level)` iterates `properties` in declaration order and mirrors the structure:
+- Navigation traverses the read‑only FormModel tree using `features/navigation/builders/model-to-flat.js` to produce a flat list, then `builders/nested-list.js` renders the nested UL/LI tree.
-  - If the current level contains primitive fields, it adds a nav item for the current group (`form-group-…`).
+- If an object level contains primitives, a single group item is emitted for that level; otherwise a section title is emitted and children are recursed.
-  - Primitive child properties are not individually listed in the nav; they belong to the parent group.
-  - For each child property in order:
-    - Optional inactive `$ref` or arrays-of-objects: render an in-place, indented “Add <Title>” item with `data-group-id="form-optional-…"`.
-    - Active arrays-of-objects: render a clickable group item (`data-group-id="form-group-…"`), then one item per existing array entry.
-For each array item, nested object children (e.g., `link`, `dataRef`, `questionnaire`) are included under the item.
-    - Object types: if they have no primitives but have children, render a section header (`form-section-…`) at the same indentation; then recurse into children.
+- Arrays of objects emit one group item for the array and, when active, one item per existing array entry.
+An Add control is shown when `activatable` is present.
 - Indentation is controlled by `data-level` and the CSS custom property `--nav-level` on `.form-ui-nav-item-content`.
 - Error badges are applied post-render by Validation; the indicator is positioned on the right and doesn’t interfere with clicks.
-- Scroll position: `Navigation.generateNavigationTree()` preserves sidebar `scrollTop` across re-renders.
+- Scroll position is preserved across re-renders.
 - Array items in navigation support drag-and-drop reordering; drag the item to reorder, which delegates to generator commands.

 ### What happens when clicking “+ Add …” in the sidebar

 1) Delegated click handler in `features/navigation.js` catches clicks on `.form-ui-nav-item.form-ui-nav-item-add`.
-2) It derives the schema path from `data-group-id` (`form-optional-…`) and resolves the corresponding node from the root schema.
-3) `FormGenerator.commandActivateOptional(path)` (central command) is used to activate and seed data:
-   - Adds `path` to `activeOptionalGroups`.
-   - Seeds `data` at that path based on type:
-     - Object → base object tree (arrays initialized to `[]`).
-Optional nested objects are omitted unless required or already present in data.
-This applies even when `renderAllGroups` is true for children inside array items.
-     - Array → initializes `[]`.
-For arrays-of-objects, if the array is empty, the first item is auto-added (data-first) using a default object that includes primitives/arrays and required nested objects only.
+2) It reads `data-array-path` from the clicked item and calls `FormGenerator.commandAddArrayItem(arrayPath)`.
-   - Emits updated `data`, rebuilds the form body (`rebuildBody()`), regenerates navigation, and validates.
+3) The generator mutates JSON via `FormDataModel.pushArrayItem`, rebuilds the form body (`rebuildBody()`), regenerates navigation from the FormModel, and validates on the next frame.
-4) Navigation then scrolls to the activated group or the first array item.
+4) Navigation then scrolls to the newly added item.

 ### Rendering strategy: renderAllGroups